Helping Your Child Manage Depression

 Everyone responds differently to treatment for depression.
 After treatment, your child may start to:

-Have more interest in doing things that he or she used to enjoy.
+Have more interest in doing things they used to enjoy.

-Seem hopeful and happy again, and be less irritable or moody.
+Seem hopeful and happy, and be less irritable.

 Have more energy and better mental focus.